Current Abortion News

-Planned Parenthood and other abortion providers then sued the State of North Carolina, claiming this ultrasound requirement is unreasonable and restricts a woman’s access to abortion.
-The court heard the suit and found in favor of Planned Parenthood, thereby removing the requirement of determining whether there is an actual viable pregnancy in the uterus of a woman seeking an abortion.
+Planned Parenthood and other abortion providers then sued the State of North Carolina, claiming this was unreasonable and restricts a woman’s access to abortion.
+The court then removed the requirement, allowing for abortions to be performed even when the ultrasound is inconclusive.

 Ultrasound verification reduces your risk – it’s basic standard of care.

-To protect your health and safety, having an ultrasound to confirm an intrauterine pregnancy (pregnancy in the uterus) prior to any abortion procedure or pills is the basic standard of care – it should not be skipped for convenience.
-The ultrasound rules out ectopic pregnancy, which is a life-threatening emergency.
+To protect your health and safety, having an ultrasound that confirms an IUP prior to any abortion procedure or pills is the basic standard of care and is a step that should not be skipped.
 You should expect this basic standard of care from any provider prior to them prescribing any medication or performing a surgery.
 At first, you may not have any symptoms of ectopic pregnancy.

 While it is faster and easier for the provider to dispense pills without ultrasound confirmation of pregnancy, it places an undue burden of risk on you, the patient.